OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ---

-## KPI 2: KPI 2: Higher efficiency and creativity in research, etc.
+## KPI 2: Higher efficiency and creativity in research, higher productivity of researchers thanks to reliable and easy access to discovery, access and re-use of data
 ---
 ### Testimonies: planned for social aspects (Mike Croucher)